 A RAP details how a project will manage involuntary resettlement, including census of affected persons, compensation framework, relocation site preparation, livelihood restoration measures, and grievance mechanisms.
 IFC Performance Standard 5 establishes the international benchmark for RAP quality, requiring compensation at full replacement cost and livelihood restoration to pre-displacement levels.

-Corridor Monitoring
+Corridor Relevance

 Monitoring and Accountability